Kullaliv Summer 2013

 When it comes to raw food, we also chop many of the ingredients, which is important.
 It is then easier to digest the food and we will end up with more energy.”

 Buckwheat – an herb related to rhubarb – is a favorite among raw food lovers.
 And who can say no to a food that contains lots of protein, vitamins and minerals and lowers blood sugar, cholesterol and blood pressure.
 The buckwheat should be soaked and then has to be rinsed really well before it ends up in the blender where Åsa also adds nectarines, apple, coconut oil and vanilla.
-The porridge is perfect as breakfast.
+The pudding is perfect as breakfast.
 Even better when you top it with fresh fruit or coconut flakes and gojiberries.

 Next dish is perfect as lunch or dinner – spinach parsnip rice. Åsa first chops parsnips, pine nuts and salt in a food processor, then adds vinegar, spinach, cranberries, and then lastly walnuts.
 The texture is a bit different, but the flavor is wonderful.